nickovchinnikov/tts-framework/docs/training/loss/readme.md

 ## References

-Here you can find some references to papers and other resources that are related to the loss functions.
+Here you can find docs for the loss functions.

 ### [Bin loss](./bin_loss.md)